statisticalbiotechnology/dsbook/dsbook/statistics/testing.md

 +++ {"slideshow": {"slide_type": "slide"}}

 Before any further analysis we clean our data.
-This includes removal of genes where no transcripts were found for any of the samples , i.e. their values are either [NaN](https://en.wikipedia.org/wiki/NaN) or zero.
+This includes removal of genes that were not reliably measured in every sample, i.e. genes having a [NaN](https://en.wikipedia.org/wiki/NaN) or a zero value in at least one sample.

 The data is also log transformed.
 It is generally assumed that expression values follow a log-normal distribution, and hence the log transformation implies that the new values follow a nomal distribution.